-With JDK9 hitting GA, we finally have a way to build small docker containers with java microservices, all as a result of work done on java modularization.
-Below is a quick demonstration on how to build small docker containers with customized jdk9.
+With JDK9 hitting GA, we finally have a way to build small docker containers with java microservices, and all as a result of work done with java modularization.
+Below is a quick demonstration of how to build small docker containers with customized jdk9.
 For impatient, code is available on my GitHub

 Bit of background first

-Before JDK9, one could build java containers based on alpine linux, adding on top jdk/jre and finally the java application itself, or use one of the pre-built openjdk/openjre alpine flavour images as a base, but resulting container would still be large.
-In the examples, below, I am using intentionally jdk itself.
-We could use alpine flavour of jre8, and that would still result in 80MB space taken, but with JDK9 we can do even better, with JDK.
+Before JDK9, one could build java containers based on alpine linux, then adding jdk/jre and finally the java application itself, or use one of the pre-built openjdk/openjre alpine flavour images as the base, but either way, resulting container would still be large in size.
+In the examples below, I am intentionally using jdk itself.
+We could use alpine flavour of jre8, and that would still result in 80MB space taken, but with JDK9 we can do even better, and with JDK.

 Starting from scratch with alpine base

 We can start from the scratch, using only alpine linux as base image, add jdk distribution and our app.
 Let's see how this works in terms of size and numbers:

 ➜ jdk-9-docker git:(master) ✗ docker images REPOSITORY TAG IMAGE ID CREATED SIZE alpine 3.6 37eec16f1872 11 hours ago 3.97MB github-twitter-search 1.0.1-SNAPSHOT 844cae17273b 10 hours ago 10.1MB

 So, we have alpine as base, jdk/jre, and our application on the top.
 Let's assume we add JDK8 compressed archive, which is around 165MB.
 Inside container we would decompress it, so the size doubles and we end up with ~300MB of JDK8, 3.97MB of alpine docker container base, and 10MB of our actuall application.
 Things get even worse, if you are using any of the JEE application servers, which would typically add another ~400MB to the container size, but that's a different story all together.